Evolution from Flax Linen to NNX#

-This guide will walk you through the differences between Flax Linen and Flax NNX models, and side-by-side comparisions to help you migrate your code from the Linen API to NNX.
+This guide demonstrates the differences between Flax Linen and Flax NNX models, providing side-by-side example code to help you migrate to the Flax NNX API from Flax Linen.

-This guide mainly covers converting arbitratry Linen code to NNX.
-If you want to play it safe and convert your codebase iteratively, check out the guide that allows you to use NNX and Linen code together
+This document mainly teaches how to convert arbitrary Flax Linen code to Flax NNX.
+If you want to play it “safe” and convert your codebase iteratively, check out the Use Flax NNX and Linen together via nnx.bridge guide.

-• Stateless vs. stateful: Linen module instances are stateless: variables are returned from a purely functional .init() call and managed separately.
-NNX modules, however, owns its variables as attributes of this Python object.
+• Stateless vs. stateful: A flax.linen.Module (nn.Module) instance is stateless - the variables are returned from a purely functional Module.init() call and managed separately.
+A flax.nnx.Module, however, owns its variables as attributes of this Python object.

-• Lazy vs. eager: Linen modules only allocate space to create variables when they actually see their input.
-Whereas NNX module instances create their variables the moment they are instantiated, without seeing a sample input.
+• Lazy vs. eager: A flax.linen.Module only allocates space to create variables when they actually see their input (lazy).
+A flax.nnx.Module instance creates variables the moment they are instantiated before seeing a sample input (eager).

-• Linen can use the @nn.compact decorator to define the model in a single method and use shape inference from the input sample, whereas NNX modules generally requests additional shape information to create all parameters during __init__ and separately define the computation in __call__.
+• Flax Linen can use the @nn.compact decorator to define the model in a single method, and use shape inference from the input sample.
+A Flax NNX Module generally requests additional shape information to create all parameters during __init__ , and separately defines the computation in the __call__ method.

 import flax.linen as nn